NYSCP Operation Choice - North Yorkshire

 Operation Choice – Drugs Early Intervention and Prevention (EIP) for Children and Young People in North Yorkshire

 Operation Choice is a process designed for referring Children and Young People (C&YP) in North Yorkshire (NY), who are found in possession of drugs, into a course of police led educational sessions.
 In addition, further consideration will be given to referrals into drug service providers and commissioned diversion services.
-The emphasis being on education and harm reduction.
+The emphasis is on education and harm reduction.

 These traditional disposals for C&YP in NY include: